These chapters cover the basics of designing a chatbot or voice interaction on Botsociety: canvas, messages, paths, and connections.

 Create and edit a path

-At the beginning, the conversation will have one path of messages.
-You can another path by clicking on the main Menu and then selecting File > New path.
+In the beginning, the conversation will have one path of messages.
+You can another path by clicking on the Main Menu and then selecting File > New path.
 You will then be able to place your path where you prefer on the canvas, like so:

 You can also right-click anywhere in the canvas to open a contextual menu and create a path that way:

-A path is composed by three main elements: the header, the body and the final link icon:
+A path is composed of three main elements: the header, the body, and the final link icon: